How to study an accountancy course at home

 4. Ensure you focus whilst studying by putting devices out of reach (except your calculator!).
 This way, social media won’t distract you.
 Also, ask others in your household to leave you alone for an hour or two.

-5. Study for manageable chunks for time, no more than 90 minutes at a time, taking a few minutes break every half-an-hour.
+5. Study for manageable chunks of time, no more than 90 minutes at a time, taking a few minutes break every half-an-hour.

 6. Use post-it notes to note down the key elements of a topic, or a key calculation, equation or ratio and stick them up around your study area.

-7. Some students find using mind-maps a very handy way to organize their knowledge into a visual representation (Mind Maps)
+7. Some students find using mind maps a very handy way to organise their knowledge into a visual representation.

-8. Once you are finished each study session reward yourself with a treat.
+8. Once you are finished with each study session, reward yourself with a treat.

 The Three Stages of Learning